ShiranikuNakonbae/ScrappingTwitter/README.md

 # ScrappingTwitter
-Use to scrape Twitter data
+Use to scrape Twitter data:

+1. List of user's followers
+2. Search spesific words or #hastag